jetm/git-recommended-uses/git-recommended-uses.md

 # Why Git Recommended Uses?

-* By my experience, I have seen smart people struggle while are learning Git.
+1. People struggle while are learning Git.

-* Git is a powerful tool, but it has some hard hills to climb.
+2. Git is a powerful tool, but it has some hard hills to climb.

-* At the beginning Git there was a poor documentation with severals ways to get same result.
+3. At the beginning poor documentation and severals ways to get same result.

-* Git is not Subversion.
-Git redefined how to use a Control Version software and the world was used to Centralized approach.
+4. Git is not Subversion.

 ???

+1. By experience I have seen many smart people struggle while are learning Git.
+Some people compare Git with Hitler.

-When are too many options, usually you get confused.
+2. When are too many options, usually you get confused.

-With each Git release the documentation is getting better, but still are the options to get same result..
+3. With each Git release the documentation is getting better, but still are the options to get same result..

+4. Git redefined how to use a Control Version software and the world was used to Centralized approach.
+It's not Subversion, but it can be used similar.

 ---